Standard Demographics

 Count of regional unemployed population.

-Total consumer expenditure for specific product and service types.
+Total consumer spending for specific product and service categories.
 Data provided includes:

-• Total regional expenditure on the product or service, such as total expenditure on Alcoholic Beverages.
+• Total expenditures—Total regional amount spent on the product or service category.
+For example, the total amount spent in this region on Alcoholic Beverages.

-• Total expenditure Per Mill: the total amount spent on the product or service in this region divided by the total regional population and multiplied by 1,000.
+• Spending Per Mill—The total amount spent in this region on the product or service category divided by the total regional population and multiplied by 1,000.

-• Total expenditure Per Capita: the total amount spent on the product or service in this region divided by the total regional population.
+• Spending Per Capita—The total amount spent in this region on the product or service category divided by the total regional population.

-• Total expenditure Index: a measure that compares regional spending on the product or service to national spending.
+• Consumer Spending Index—A measure that compares regional spending on the product or service category to national spending.
 The national index value is 100.
-If a region's expenditure index is 89, the region spends 11% less than the national average on this product or service; if the regional index is 117, it spends 17% more than the national average.
+If a region's spending index is 89, the region spends 11% less than the national average on this category; if the regional index is 117, it spends 17% more than the national average.

 In this topic